Top tips for when your baby won’t eat solids or shows no interest in food

 Is baby getting enough solid food practice?

-baby won't eat solids; pictured is a spoon fed baby in a high chair
+Baby won't eat solids; spoon fed baby in a high chair.

 I want you to think about how many meals you’re offering your baby in a day.
 Babies need a ton of practice, and sometimes if we’re just offering a meal here and a meal there, or we’re skipping days in between, they might not be getting the practice they need to build those skills.